Best Coffee Shops in Edinburgh

 The Milkman a Short Walk Away From Scott Monument

-Although the Milkman Café has a cozy and friendly atmosphere, it is more suitable for people who want to read a little book while drinking coffee and chat with their friends.
-Milkman Café is another one of coffee shops in Edinburgh center located on Cockburn Street, and when you approach it, you will probably catch a glimpse of its spectacular exterior.
+Although the Milkman Café has a cozy and friendly atmosphere, it is more suitable for people who want to read a little book while drinking coffee and chatting with their friends.
+Milkman Café is another one of the coffee shops in Edinburgh center located on Cockburn Street, and when you approach it, you will probably catch a glimpse of its spectacular exterior.

 Zebra Coffee Company is Next to St Giles’ Cathedral

 Just off the St Giles’ Cathedral, you will see the Zebra Coffee Co, known as the Coffee-loving paradise and one of the best coffee shops in Edinburgh for specialty coffee.
 In this café, you can order a variety of coffees, all of which are not only delicious but also have a very beautiful appearance.
 Keep in mind that you can find a variety of dishes, from the classic half-egg to pasta, on the menu here.

 In this café, the quality of coffee is excellent.
 Also, a variety of sweets can be found in abundance.
 Of course, the walls are decorated with artistic designs in the shape of elephants, as the name suggests.
 This café may have only one drawback, and that is the difficulty of choosing from a handful of different types of sweets that are served to their customers.